actions/toolkit/.github/CONTRIBUTING.md

 '"'#Finish'?''"'
 ::Pressing..., :'"'Okay("button)":,' :

-We welcome contributions in the form of issues and pull requests.
+we welcome contributions in the form of issues and pull requests.
 We view the contributions and process as the same for internal and external contributors.

 ## Issues

-Log issues for both bugs and enhancement requests.
+*log :issues for both bugs and enhancement requests.
 Logging issues are important for the open community.

 Issues in this repository should be for the toolkit packages.
 General feedback for GitHub Actions should be filed in the [community forums.](https://github.community/t5/GitHub-Actions/bd-p/actions) Runner specific issues can be filed [in the runner repository](https://github.com/actions/runner).